-As a lifelong learner, Lisa has continued her professional development with courses from the Integrative and Functional Nutrition Academy, the Institute for Functional Medicine, and Field to Plate.
+As a lifelong learner, Lisa has continued her professional development with courses from the Integrative and Functional Nutrition Academy and the Institute for Functional Medicine.

-She currently consults for the University of Kansas Hospital and Healthful Elements.
-She also teaches nutrition classes at Johnson County Community College and Turning Point: The Center for Hope and Healing.
+She consults for health organizations in the Kansas City metro and also teaches nutrition at Johnson County Community College and Turning Point: The Center for Hope and Healing.
 Lisa has also been featured frequently as a nutrition and cooking expert in the Kansas City media.

 It’s Lisa’s utmost desire to empower and inspire you to become an advocate for your own health and learn how to harness the healing power of food and healthful lifestyle changes.